Discriminating mixed qubit states with collective measurements: Experimental Results

 We assign the outcome $\ket{00}$ to the state $\rho_-$ and the remaining outcomes are assigned to the state $\rho_+$, i.e. if the circuit output is $\ket{00}$ we guess that the unknown state was $\rho_-$, for all other measurement results we guess $\rho_+$.
 By preparing the states $\rho_+$ and $\rho_-$ many times, the average error probability can be extracted.
 We repeat this for several different prior probabilities using an optimised POVM for each prior.
 For each prior probability, we use 200,000 shots, to ensure we obtain an accurate estimate of the average error probability.
 The results of these experiments are shown in Fig.~\ref{fig:data} for three different sets of $\alpha$ and $v$ values.
 The red shaded regions in Fig.~\ref{fig:data} correspond to the minimal error probability which can be achieved by any LOCC measurement.
 The blue shaded regions correspond to the error probability which can be attained by the optimal collective measurements.
 In theory, our quantum circuits should be able to reach the minimum error probability set by the blue line.
 However, as can be seen in Fig.~\ref{fig:data}, our experiment does not reach the theoretical collective measurement limit.
+This is due to a combination of gate errors and readout error in the F-IBM QS1 device.
 Nevertheless, in several instances our collective measurements surpass what is possible by LOCC measurements.
 For example, the two data points shown in the inset of Fig.~\ref{fig:data} surpass the expected error probability attainable by LOCC measurements by more than six standard deviations.
 To the best of our knowledge, this is the first time this has been achieved for quantum state discrimination.

 However, we note that not all of our experiments were successful in showing the advantage of collective measurements.
 For some values of $\alpha$ and $v$, our collective measurements achieved an error probability which was comparable to the best LOCC measurement.
 These data points are included in appendix~\ref{apen:extres}.